 QuantStart recommends Accelerated C++ if you are after a more example-led way of learning C++.

 4) Introduction to C++ for Financial Engineers: An Object-Oriented Approach (The Wiley Finance Series) - Daniel J. Duffy

 Daniel Duffy's Introduction to C++ for Financial Engineers will be your first serious attempt at implementation of financial models.
 The book demonstrates the basic aspects of the language first (such as compilation), before quickly describing classes, memory management, operator overloading and inheritance.
 At each step of the way, Duffy applies these concepts to elements in finance.
 The book then proceeds to discuss templates, design patterns and data structures and how extensibility and maintainability arise from using these methods.
 The final section of the book implements a binomial model, a one-factor Black-Scholes finite difference solver, a two-factor options pricer and a Monte Carlo method.

-I recommend this book highly for an individual who has been exposed to C++, but is unsure how to begin applying concepts like classes, design patterns, the STL and data structures to a financial setting.
+QuantStart recommends this book for an individual who has been exposed to C++, but is unsure how to begin applying concepts like classes, design patterns, the STL and data structures to a financial setting.

 This list would not be complete without mentioning Meyers' classic guide to effective C++ programming.
-In fact, this book is required reading for most quant developer shops.
-You will almost certainly be asked questions from this book at a quant/C++ interview, for it contains many subtle "gotchas" that have tricked us all at one time or another.
+In fact, this book is required reading for most quant developer roles.
+You will almost certainly be asked questions from this book at a quant/C++ interview, for it contains many subtle "gotchas" that often arise in large C++ codebases.

 This book should not only be purchased and read through more than once, it should be well-thumbed at the desk through those long debugging sessions.
-I highly recommend this book.
+QuantStart highly recommends this book.